 Having adequate insurance is also important, so you should budget for that as well.
 Here are some insurance providers for this industry that you can look at to start your search for this.

 If you are going to incorporate or set up an LLC or other entity to buy the route (some bread suppliers may require this), there will be costs associated with that too.
-You can use a lawyer to do this or one of the many online services out there.
+You can use a lawyer to do this (but they tend to be quite expensive) or one of the many online services out there.

 In some cases, you will be required to come out of pocket for inventory purchases, but many suppliers do not require this.
 However, most suppliers will hold you responsible for inventory that cannot be accounted for through your sales.